MalshaPramodi/Supermarket-Chatbot/README.md

 The chatbot responds to user queries related to the location of various items, providing shelf numbers based on pre-defined patterns and intents.

 The purpose of this chatbot is to provide an efficient and user-friendly interface for store customers, enabling them to quickly find the location of items in a store.
 By using a chatbot, users can simply ask for a product.
-Check [NLP chatbot working prototype.zip]
+Check [Here] (NLP chatbot working prototype.zip)

 #### Step-by-Step Guide
 Dataset: The chatbot’s responses and patterns are stored in a JSON file (intents.json).